aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 The simple technique we are using to resolve pronouns is to try executing a sentence (or phrase) that contains a pronoun multiple times, each time after having substituted the pronoun with a different noun phrase taken from the STM (they are very few, owing to the STM's limited capacity).
 When the sentence (or phrase) finally works (does not produce an error) then we stop, and we consider the pronoun to be resolved.
 Of course, it may be that none of the noun phrases in the STM succeeds at making sense of the sentence containing a pronoun, in that case the system just displays an error stating that the pronoun is used ambigiously in that context.

-// ------------
+== Syntactic Matching

 Many of the higher-level operations we have talked about (using simple sentences, using adjectives, searching for relevant Definitions, etc.) depend on the functioning of a more basic low-level operation that we will call "match".

 Matching any two noun phrases or any two sentences (or, more generally, any two AST objects even of different types) is a purely syntactic operation that does not depend on the context i.e.: it is completely independent of the state of the Knowledge Base.

+=== The `match()` Function

 Match is implemented as a function that takes two arguments: two Abstract Syntax Tree (AST) objects.
-The function "match" is "non-symmetric" i.e., the order of the arguments matters, the function cannot be expected to return the same result when the two arguments are swapped around.
+The function `match()` is "non-symmetric" i.e., the order of the arguments matters, the function cannot be expected to return the same result when the two arguments are swapped around.

 When comparing noun phrases, one of the arguments can be thought of as the "super-type" and the other can be regarded as the "sub-type" of the type comparison, to use some class-based programming jargon.
-For instance: when comparing the structure that represent the noun phrase "the cat" to the one that represents the noun phrase "the red cat", "match" will return a "positive result" if "the cat" is used as the first argument (in the "super-type" position), this is because "the red cat" is regarded as a special case of "the cat".
+For instance: when comparing the structure that represent the noun phrase "the cat" to the one that represents the noun phrase "the red cat", `match()` will return a "positive result" if "the cat" is used as the first argument (in the "super-type" position), this is because "the red cat" is regarded as a special case of "the cat".

-Obviously, if the arguments are swapped around and "the red cat" takes the argument position reserved to the "super-type" the "match" function returns a "negative result" ("the cat" is obviously _not_ a special case of "the red cat").
+Obviously, if the arguments are swapped around and "the red cat" takes the argument position reserved to the "super-type" the `match()` function returns a "negative result" ("the cat" is obviously _not_ a special case of "the red cat").

 Used on noun phrases, the match function behaves very much like the "instanceof" operator of some object-oriented languages that produces a Boolean value based on the inheritance hierarchy of the operands.
 But what the match function actually returns is a mapping (an AST-to-AST dictionary), which is just empty in case of a "negative result".